Shroud of Turin Shows Jesus’ Body was Offered as a Holocaust at His Resurrection

 Ezekiel 46:11 “‘At the festivals and the appointed feasts, the grain offering is to be an ephah with a bull, an ephah with a ram, and with the lambs as much as one pleases, along with a hin of oil for each ephah.
 12 When the prince provides a freewill offering to Yahweh—whether a holocaust or fellowship offerings—the gate facing east is to be opened for him.
 He shall offer his holocaust or his fellowship offerings as he does on the Sabbath day.
 Then he shall go out, and after he has gone out, the gate will be shut.

 The veil (here assumed a closed gate to the east) was opened for Jesus’ sacrifice—He was both the price and the priest.
-The text implies, but does not require the prince enter the gate.
+The text implies but does not require the prince to enter the gate.

-In Exodus 12:10, It was required that if any of the Passover remained until the morning that it must be burned up with fire.
-1 Corinthians 5:7 Christ our Passover lamb, has been sacrificed.
+Any of the Passover, which remained until the morning, must be burned up with fire.
+(Exodus 12:10) Christ our Passover lamb, has been sacrificed.
+(1 Corinthians 5:7)

-The holy fire from God is of a somewhat different nature from normal fire.
-It could kill Aaron’s two sons without damaging their clothes.
+The holy fire is different from normal fire.
+It killed Aaron’s two sons without damaging their clothes.
 Their offense was using normal fire to burn the incense.
-It could burn the entire sacrifice, wood, stone and water—Elijah on Carmel.
+It could burn the entire sacrifice, wood, stone, and water—Elijah on Carmel.

 Philemon 3:21 Who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body.